 I like the delete button.
 It solves the anxiety that comes when a piece is out of control and heading off the rails.
 I couldn’t make it do what I wanted.
 It was a literary teenager, all sulky and willful.
 Select all and goodbye.

 It’s boring at times, being ill.
 Mostly because of the chronic.
 Problems with soundbite resolutions are better.
-While I sometimes feel aspirational and want to share the inside life of my eating disorder, other times, doing so seems nauseatingly repetitive.
+While sometimes I feel aspirational and want to share the inside life of my eating disorder, at other times, doing so seems nauseatingly repetitive.
 The conversations I have with the plants in my house are more interesting.

 Possibly.
 Interesting is subjective, after all.
 I’m not crazy, either.
 Or at least, no crazier than the rank and file.
 Lots of people talk to plants.
 It’s only a problem when they talk back.

 I’m not sure what happened, but suddenly I’m passionate about my plants’ growth and health.
 It’s a step up from the historical benign neglect.
 I’ve been watering, feeding, dusting, and rotating on the regular.
 I even have humidity trays.

 I’ve added to my inside jungle with plants destined to stay: I’m going to need more horizontal surfaces soon.
 I also have temporary seed trays taking up space, full of seedlings destined for the front yard flower bed.
 The cat likes the trays very much: young shoots are so tasty.
 Luckily, I keep the misting bottle handy.

 Nobody does a dirty look better than a cat.